-We have continued to explore the biology surrounding BET inhibition.
-Using a variety of cells, cell-based models and cell lines, as well as our archived clinical trial blood samples, we have identified numerous pathways and genes that are regulated in response to BET inhibition.
-From this effort we have been able to explore the biological processes underlying CVD and MACE as well as have identified several potential indications based on the data observed.
+We have continued to explore the biology surrounding BET inhibition using a variety of cells, cell-based models and cell lines, as well as our archived clinical trial blood samples.
+Numerous pathways and genes that are regulated in response to BET inhibition have been identified and research continues in an ongoing basis.
+From this effort, we have been able to explore the biological processes underlying CVD and MACE as well as having identified several potential indications based on the data observed.
 We continue to explore the preferential binding of apabetalone to the BD2 of BET family members.
 This BD2 selectivity differentiates apabetalone from other BET inhibitors in pre-clinical development and may aid in the discovery of follow-on compounds in indications other than high risk vascular disease.
+With these clinical findings and the further advancement of scientific knowledge gained regarding the mechanism of action through which apabetalone functions, we intend to continue to expland our research and development to explore apabetalone as a potential breakthrough in the treatment paradigm for minimizing CV risk.